 The Trace Evidence Unit (TEU) identifies and compares specific types of trace materials that could be transferred during the commission of a violent crime.
-These trace materials include human hair, animal hair, textile fibers and fabric, rope, feathers, soil, glass, and building materials.
+These trace materials include human hair, animal hair, textile fibers and fabric, rope, soil, glass, and building materials.

 The physical contact between a suspect and a victim can result in the transfer of trace materials.
 The identification and comparison of these materials can often associate a suspect to a crime scene or with another individual.
 Physical anthropology (skeletal remains) examinations are also performed.
 These examinations are conducted to assist in the identification of human remains.